redis/redis-doc/commands/rpoplpush.md

 _processing_ list once the message has been processed.

-An additional client may monitor the _processing_ list for items that remain there for too much time, pushing those timed out items into the queue again if needed.
+An additional client may monitor the _processing_ list for items that remain there for too much time, pushing timed out items into the queue again if needed.

 ## Pattern: Circular list